lucia-auth/lucia/documentation/content/guidebook/github-oauth/$nuxt.md

 export default defineNuxtConfig({
 	// ...
 	runtimeConfig: {
+		// keep these empty!
-		githubClientId: process.env.GITHUB_CLIENT_ID,
+		githubClientId: "",
-		githubClientSecret: process.env.GITHUB_CLIENT_SECRET
+		githubClientSecret: ""
 	}
-	// When using node <= 18 we need to uncomment the following section in order to polyfill the Web Crypto API.
+	// When using node < 20 we need to uncomment the following section in order to polyfill the Web Crypto API.
 	// nitro: {
 	//   moduleSideEffects: ["lucia/polyfill/node"]
 	// },